cs3157/recitations/recitation-9.md

 	delete[] data;
 }
 ```
-If we didn't define a copy constructor for MyString, initializing a new MyString from another MyString would make the new MyString's data pointer point to the same heap-allocated space as the old MyString's data pointer.
-Upon destruction of either MyString, the other MyString would have a data pointer pointing to a freed piece of memory: hello, memory errors!
+If we didn't define a copy constructor for `MyString`, initializing a new MyString from another `MyString` would make the new MyString's data pointer point to the same heap-allocated space as the old MyString's data pointer.
+Upon destruction of either `MyString`, the other `MyString` would have a data pointer pointing to a freed piece of memory: hello, memory errors!

-As a rule of thumb, if your class necessitates explicit definition of a destructor, as MyString does, chances are that your class necessitates explicit definition of a copy constructor.
+As a rule of thumb, if your class necessitates explicit definition of a destructor, as `MyString` does, chances are that your class necessitates explicit definition of a copy constructor.

 So how do we define a copy constructor?
-We know that the copy constructor is called when we try to pass an object by value, so we can't pass a MyString object as a parameter to our copy constructor; how can we define a copy constructor while relying on the existence of a copy constructor?
+We know that the copy constructor is called when we try to pass an object by value, so we can't pass a `MyString` object as a parameter to our copy constructor; how can we define a copy constructor while relying on the existence of a copy constructor?
 We need a C++ construct known as a **reference**.
 You can think of a reference as a dereferenced pointer to something.
 For example:

 ```cpp